 Early Bird Registration Fee The registration must be paid in full 21 days or more prior to the event for which you wish to register to lock in the early bird rate.
 On-Time Registration Fee The on-time registration fee will apply to those registrations paid in full 8-20 days prior to the event.
 New registrations will not be accepted the week of the event.
-Competitions may close to additional participants at any time, including before the "Early

-Bird" registration/entry deadline.
+Competitions may close to additional participants at any time, including before the "Early Bird" registration/entry deadline.

 Acceptable forms of payment include school purchase order, school check, cashier's check, money order, or credit card.
 Personal checks, organizational checks, cash or individual payments are not accepted.
-The school name must appear on the PO.
+The school name and an authorized signature must appear on the PO.
+If you submit a Purchase Order, the balance is due no later than 30 days after the event.

-Alternates - Additional team members in attendance but not competing must be on the team roster, submit a release form and be in the proper team uniform in order to go into the back stage/warm up area.
-If the competition registration is a per person fee, the alternates must also be registered and pay the competition fee.
+Alternates - Additional team members in attendance but not competing must be registered and pay the "alternate" fee.
+They must also be on the team roster, submit a release form and be in the proper team uniform in order to go into the back stage/warm up area.

-Requests for refunds, transfers of registration fees (registration fees may be transferred only once and registration fee transfers may not be split) or category/division changes will be accommodated only if notice is submitted in writing 10 days or more prior to the affected event.
+Requests for refunds, transfers of registration fees (registration fees may be transferred only once and registration fee transfers may not be split) or category/division changes will be accommodated only if notice is submitted in writing 14 days or more prior to the affected event.
 After that time, all funds become non-transferable and non-refundable.
-Teams are responsible for the full registration fee(s) for cancellations past the refund deadline, regardless of payment status.
+Teams are responsible for the full registration fee(s) for cancellations past the refund deadline, regardless of payment status and/or "no shows" on the day of the event.